MollyCache/mollycache/README.md

 4. MollyDB maintains a test coverage of >80%.

 ## Features:
 1. Row caching: The core feature of MollyDB is the idea of row caching.
-Similar to a query cache, once a query to a database is performed the results are cached into a MollyDB instance.
+Similar to a query cache, once a query to a database is performed the result rows are cached into a MollyDB instance.
 Once a cache is warm, subsequent queries can be specified to be run against MollyDB instead of the database.
 However because MollyDB stores results as rows in a database you can perform new queries against the cache instead of fetching exact queries.
 This sacrifices accuracy / completeness of the results in exchange for better performance.

 2. Snapshotting: Complete parity with SQLite allows you to load schemas and data from a SQLite database to use as a datasource specifying snapshot backup intervals and fetching intervals.